Berghütte kaufen in Region Mittelgriechenland, Griechenland - Realting

 Etagenzahl 1

-For sale 2-storey house of 120 sq.meters on the Euboea island .
+For sale 2-storey villa of 190 sq.meters on the Euboea island .
 The ground floor consists of…

 Etagenzahl 1

-For sale 2-storey house of 402 sq.meters in Arachova.
-The ground floor consists of one bedro…
+For sale 2-storey villa of 380 sq.meters in central Greece.
+The semi-basement consists of 3 …

 5 Anzahl der Zimmer